All images are sourced from Wikimedia, unless otherwise indicated.

 Everything, Everywhere, Early On

+One of the goals of the series was to focus on where similar people in different spaces had the same idea.
 In fact, the obsession with “firsts” annoys me.
 Who ate the first oyster?
 Who was the first to paint a cave?
 Who invented calculus?
-We are a culture obsessed with winning, and you can see it in the scholarship.
+We are a culture obsessed with winning, even in scholarship.
 Archaeologists and anthropologists twist into pretzels using microscopes, lasers, and radiocarbon dating to prove that their discovery was the earliest, and deploy withering sarcasm to criticize the dating of rival finds.
 Yet, since we’re talking about thousands or millions of years ago, there’s a lot of speculation involved.
 Everybody’s guessing–educated guessing–but it’s still guessing.

-Moreover, even recent history is full of examples of simultaneous inventions, where the guy with the bigger megaphone got credit.
+Not to mention that recent history is full of examples of simultaneous inventions, where the guy with the bigger megaphone gets credit.
 Edison and Tesla.
 Newton and Leibniz.
 Singer and Howe.
 Lots of people can claim to be first for different reasons.
-I will give dates, which will imply a first, but I will also discuss other examples.
+I will provide dates, so there will be a first in each case, but I’m more interested in the bigger picture, and I hope you will be, too.

 For instance, the famous cave paintings in Lascaux, France at the top of this post are some 20-30,000 years old.
 But so are paintings in Sulawesi, Indonesia, South Africa, and Australia.
 Which one was exactly first?
 Who has the best laser microscope?
 It’s not as if the Paleolithic French and Indonesians were texting ideas to each other.
-What is fascinating is the similarities and differences in their choices, developed independently.
+We learn more about each one if we look at more than one.

 Where & When: A Primer on Ancient “Civilization”